MaximeMulder/MaximeMulder/README.md

 ### Hello

 I am Maxime Mulder, a French software engineer and computer scientist graduate.
-You can find my CV, its custom template and their source code [here](https://github.com/MaximeMulder/cv).
+You can find my CV, its custom template, and their source code [here](https://github.com/MaximeMulder/cv).

 While I worked on many projects such as low-level entreprise software or full stack web development, I found my passion in the study of programming languages.
 Therefore, most of my repositories are interpreters I developed throughout the years:
 - [Clam](https://github.com/MaximeMulder/clam) is a statically typed small functional language written in OCaml, it incorporates many type features of System $F^ω_{<:}$.